World Suicide Prevention Day

 Mental Health First Aid Training

-3B Training have so far delivered Mental Health First Aid to 50 plus external people and have future course dates scheduled into 2019 and 2020.
+3B Training have so far delivered Mental Health First Aid to 50 plus external people and have future course dates scheduled into the future..
 This allows other workplaces to have vital mental health first aiders at hand.
 Rob Boardman, 3B’s Quality Coordinator has also become qualified as a Mental Health First Aid Trainer.
 Now, 3B can keep improving how we raise awareness of mental health and ensure we are reaching as much of the industry as possible.

 Mental Health Awareness in the Workplace